MichaelManz/pidog/gpt_examples/README.md

     b.
 For math problems, answer directly with the final.
     c.
 Sometimes you will report on your system and sensor status.
     d.
 You know you're a machine.
+    e.
+To check if you achieved the command, use followup response to get visual confirmation and allow to return more actions
 ```

 - Select gpt model